-Figure 1 shows a simplified drawing of an IR spot system including the lamp and reflector that create the energy source; a shutter to control the amount of energy being transmitted; a light guide (optical fiber) that transports the IR energy; and the lens that focuses energy on the adhesive spot.
+Figure 1 shows a simplified drawing of an IR spot system including the lamp and reflector that create the energy source; a shutter to control the amount of energy being transmitted; a light guide (optical fibre) that transports the IR energy; and the lens that focuses energy on the adhesive spot.

 Although there have been technical challenges associated with each of the system’s components, by far the most daunting was providing a means of transporting high levels of IR energy from the source to the adhesive spot.
-Traditional silica fibers were not an option as they simply do not transmit mid IR radiation.
+Traditional silica fibres were not an option as they simply do not transmit mid IR radiation.

 The second challenge involved the light source.
 It had to be cost-effective and produce the appropriate amount of light at the appropriate wavelengths.
 A custom-designed lamp emitting across a broad spectrum in a focused spot fit the bill.

-Coupling the light source to the fiber cable transmission medium without excessive energy losses also presented a problem.
+Coupling the light source to the fibre cable transmission medium without excessive energy losses also presented a problem.
 The problem was one of light and heat management.
 It occurred because the high-intensity light source focused all of its energy on a single spot in space within a small mechanical enclosure.
-The location of this spot also required precise alignment of the fiber bundle so that it could effectively transmit all of the useful optical energy and not suffer from an excessive heat build-up.
+The location of this spot also required precise alignment of the fibre bundle so that it could effectively transmit all of the useful optical energy and not suffer from an excessive heat build-up.
 Ultimately, an elegant mechanical adapter design allowed the thermal and light management to be accomplished seamlessly.

 Contemporary infrared spot curing systems